RMHogervorst/recepten/content/recipes/vegetarische-lasagne-zonder-tomaat/index.md

 authorURL: # URL of their home website
 sourceName: Uit Paulines Keuken
 sourceURL: https://uitpaulineskeuken.nl/2016/06/vegetarische-lasagne.html
-category: Diner # The type of meal or course your recipe is about.
+category: dinner # The type of meal or course your recipe is about.
 For example: "dinner", "entree", or "dessert".
 cuisine: Italiaans # The region associated with your recipe.
-For example, "French", Mediterranean", or "American".
+For example, Italiaans, Mediterraans", or Eigen.
 ingredients:
   - paprika
   - aubergine